oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ![](assets/ddr_avhost.svg)

-We can make better use of the available memory bandwidth by coalescing the 32-bit wide load-store units into wider 256-bit wide load-store units to match the memory interface.
+The available memory bandwidth can be better used by coalescing the 32-bit wide load-store units into wider 256-bit wide load-store units to match the memory interface.

 #### Example 4: A kernel that interfaces with two off-chip memories
 ```c++